compulim/docs/testframework.md

 #### Simple

-"Only if you don't like snapshot testing"
+"Only if you don't like snapshot testing."

 ```js
 test('apple should turns red and tastes good after 6 months', async () => {